Live in Hollywood (Linda Ronstadt album)

-Live In Hollywood is a live album by Linda Ronstadt.
+Live In Hollywood is a 2019 live album release by Linda Ronstadt.
 It was recorded at Television Center Studios in Hollywood, California on April 24, 1980, for broadcast as a special on HBO.
 All tracks from this recording except "Blue Bayou" and "Poor Poor Pitiful Me" are previously unreleased.
 This is the first live album released by Ronstadt.
 The master tapes, thought to be lost, were discovered through a chance encounter with a Warner Brothers engineer leading to their recovery.

 The backing band for this recording includes some of the musicians who collaborated with Ronstadt many times over the years: Kenny Edwards of the Stone Poneys, Danny Kortchmar, Dan Dugmore, Bill Payne of Little Feat, Wendy Waldman, Bob Glaub, Peter Asher and Russ Kunkel.
 A then fifteen-year-old Wendy Waldman describes meeting Ronstadt for the first time in 1965 and how she later toured with her and came to be on this album.
-"Desperado" was written by former backing band members Don Henley and Glenn Frey, who went on to form the Eagles.
+"Desperado" was originally the title song from a 1973 LP by the Eagles.

 Some songs performed at the concert, such as "Party Girl", "I Can't Help It (If I'm Still in Love With You)", "Look Out for My Love", "Mad Love", "Cost of Love", "Lies", "Silver Threads and Golden Needles" and "Heat Wave", are not included on the album.
+An expanded edition with all 20 songs that were performed was released on October 25, 2024.